orhanolgen/Data-Analysis-3/Assignment 3/README.md

 ### 📄 Key Files

 - `Data_cleaning.Rmd` – Script and rendered report for cleaning the dataset, constructing the target, and engineering predictors.
 - `Tasks 1.Rmd` – Contains the full modeling workflow, including cross-validation, hyperparameter tuning, evaluation, and model comparison.
+- `Tasks 2.Rmd` – Contains the industry-specific analysis workflow, comparing model performance across manufacturing and services sectors.
+Includes separate model training, threshold optimization, feature importance analysis, and comparative evaluation with the same loss function applied to both industries.
+- `summary.pdf` – A concise 5-page executive summary targeted at data science team leaders and senior managers.
+This document highlights key findings, methodology, results interpretation, and business recommendations from both the general fast growth prediction models and the industry-specific analysis.
+Includes essential visu
 - `da_helper_functions.R` – Collection of custom R functions used throughout the project (e.g., plotting and performance evaluation).
 - `theme_bg.R` – Custom ggplot2 theme used for consistent and minimalistic visualizations.